Carmelleonie/alx-higher_level_programming/0x05-python-exceptions/README.md

-Write a function that divides 2 integers and prints the result.
+Write a function that raises a type exception.